 This data lake tool is ideal if you want to harness more value from a Hadoop-based data lake.
 The underlying Hadoop architecture means you do not have to do much coding to query colossal amounts of data.
 Still, it supports other data tools such as Amazon Aurora, Microsoft Azure SQL Database, AWS Redshift, and Microsoft SQL Data Warehouse.

-Other data lake solutions to look into including the open data lake solution, Qubole.
+Other data lake solutions to look into include the open data lake solution, Qubole.
 There is also the infinitely scrollable data lake with a relational layer, Infor Data Lake.

 What Is A Data Warehouse?